sirodoht/sirodoht.com/content/blog/coming-from-nodejs-ruby-on-rails-and-django.md

 This, along with with the fact that Django doesn’t handle by default stuff like separation of development/production/testing environments and database url parsing made the deployment a little bit more cumbersome than Rails and Node.js, but still pretty easy with dokku.

 To conclude with Django, the only thing I’m concerned with is REST endpoints.
-There is Django REST framework but I have not tried it, and I’ve heard it doesn’t have the the most straightforward documentation.
+There is Django REST framework but I have not tried it, and I’ve heard it doesn’t have the most straightforward documentation.

 All in all, I liked Rails and Django and I’m very interested in working more with them.
 Finally, despite risking oversimplification of any project’s requirements I’d say that I would choose Django for CRUDs, and Rails for REST APIs.
 The shortcuts they provide, respectively for those use cases, are awesome.